After revealing who owned the best bajada since the start of the season, it's time to highlight the players who are least successful in this regard.

 Let's take a look at the graph of Padel Intelligence to find the players most in difficulty on this one:

-Graphic bajada Padel market
+Graphic bajada Padel Intelligence

-Fernando Belasteguin, who is not just anyone in the history of padel world, is indeed the player with the worst ratio since the start of the season: around 12% of points won out of 13 bajadas attempted per match.
+Fernando Belasteguin, who is not just anyone in the history of world padel, is indeed the player with the worst ratio since the start of the season: around 12% of points won out of 13 bajadas attempted per match.
 We can put it into perspective by explaining that the Argentinian is literally at the end of his career and that he is therefore no longer at his best level, but it remains surprising to see the “Boss” appear in this ranking.

 Another man who doesn't have the excuse of age and is equally shocking to see here is Ale Galan.
 In a sense, fortunately Chingotto's new partner only takes six bajadas per game, given that he only scores 10% of the time, the worst efficiency rate on the circuit.